 The second time, I made sure not to make the same mistakes.
 Armed with boots, skinny jeans, and a tasteful scarf, I was ready to hit the Amsterdam streets yet again.
 If you’re about to embark on your own Dutch adventure, here’s what to pack for Amsterdam and tips on what to wear.

-This bag is a joy to carry.
+This bag is so easy to carry.
+With its height-adjustable suspension system, and ultra padded hip belt, the Outbreaker Backpack will offer a comfortable carry every time.
 The fact that it’s maximum sized for a carry on, with a sleek, low-profile design makes it perfect for bringing everything you need.
 You’ll blend in with the city vibe too.

 Packing for Amsterdam: The Basics